khuan013/rshell/README.md

 ----------
 * When running the program in a script on local machine, the getlogin() function causes an error.
-* Does not handle quotation marks or parantheses.
+* Does not handle comments # in quotations marks when using echo.
+* Typing an odd number of `&` or `|` characters will cause a seg fault.